cooperativ-labs/private-offering-contract/README.md

 - `toggleSwapApprovals`: Toggles the swap approval functionality.
 - `toggleTxnApprovals`: Toggles the transaction approval functionality.
 - `banAddress`: Prevents an address from initiating bid orders or accepting ask orders.

+## Dividends Distribution Contract

+### Overview

+`DividendsDistribution` is a smart contract designed for distributing dividends among shareholders of an ERC1410 token.
+It supports dividend distribution in both ERC20 tokens and Ether (ETH), ensuring a flexible and efficient process for dividend allocation and claiming.

+### Features

+- **Dividend Management**: Create and manage dividend payouts for different partitions of ERC1410 shares.
+- **Flexible Payout Options**: Support for ERC20 token or ETH dividends.
+- **Claiming Process**: Shareholders can claim their dividends after the payout date.
+- **Dividend Recycling**: Unclaimed dividends can be reclaimed by the owner after a specified time.
+- **Shareholder Tracking**: Tracks shareholders' claims and balances.

+### Structs

+- `Dividend`: Stores data about each dividend, including partition, payout details, amount, and claim status.

+### Public Variables

+- `contractVersion`: Indicates the version of the contract.
+- `sharesToken`: Reference to the ERC1410 token whose shareholders are eligible for dividends.
+- `reclaim_time`: Time after which unclaimed dividends can be reclaimed.
+- `balances`: Tracks the balance of each payout token within the contract.
+- `claimedAmount`: Records the amount of dividends claimed by each shareholder.
+- `dividends`: An array of all dividends.

+### Events

+- `DividendDeposited`: Emitted when a dividend is deposited.
+- `DividendClaimed`: Emitted when a dividend is claimed.
+- `DividendRecycled`: Emitted when unclaimed dividends are recycled.

+### Modifiers

+- `onlyOwnerOrManager`: Ensures that only the owner or manager can perform certain actions.

+### Key Functions

+#### Dividend Deposit

+- `depositDividend`: Deposits a dividend for a specific partition.
+Returns the index of the created dividend.

+#### Dividend Claiming

+- `claimDividend`: Allows shareholders to claim their portion of a dividend.
+- `reclaimDividend`: Enables the owner to reclaim unclaimed dividends after the reclaim time.

+#### Utility Functions

+- `getClaimableAmount`: Returns the amount of dividend claimable by a specific address.
+- `hasClaimedDividend`: Checks if an address has claimed a specific dividend.

 ### Test Cases